1.1. This University Standard governs the use and parking of Motorized and Non-motorized Vehicles on Oregon State University (“university”) property.

 5.6.6.
 TPO devices may be Parked, stored, or left only in areas so designated by Signage.

 5.7.1.
 Exclusive procedure.
 Section 5.7 establishes the exclusive procedure for an individual charged with a violation of this University Standard to appeal an action taken by the university under the authority of this University Standard.

 5.7.2.
 Exhaustion of university-level appeals.
 An allegedly aggrieved individual must timely exhaust all opportunities to appeal an action at the university level under Section 5.7 before seeking judicial review of the university’s decision or action.

 5.7.3.
 Permissible reasons for appeal.
 An allegedly aggrieved individual may file an appeal only on the basis that the university violated or is violating federal or state law or University Standards, policies, or procedures in the process.
 Transportation Services may accept appeals for additional reasons at its discretion.

 5.7.4.
 Prerequisites to filing an appeal of a citation.
 The citation fine must be paid on or before the date specified in the citation.
 An individual who fails to timely pay the fine forfeits his or her right to an appeal.
 The Transportation Services Director or designee, or the OSU-Cascades Associate Dean for Finance and Administration or designee, may waive this prerequisite for their respective campuses.

 5.7.5.
 Appeal timelines, address, and markings.

 a.
 An allegedly aggrieved individual must deliver a written appeal to the university within ten days of the citation issuance date.

 b.
-The appeal must be delivered to the Transportation Services department (section 11) through its website, in-person, or by U.S. mail.
+The appeal must be delivered to Transportation Services through its website, in-person, or by U.S. mail.

 c.
 Written appeals must be clearly marked as an appeal.